pranabekka/pranabekka.github.io/content/drafts/rust-to-ref-inf.md

 all relevant variables will be moved out with it.
 Closures will also work the same way.

+## Conclusion

+The main thing here is that
+users only need to think about copies!
+It's not as explicit as Rust,
+but it has the same safety and correctness, which is a great foundation for a high-level language.

+There's a few quick observations I'd like to make about reference inference: all functions can be chained, there's no garbage collector, it can compile to any imperative language, users get safe and simple async, it can be bootstrapped with a compiler that copies everything, and the compile speed and run speed can be tuned by using compiler flags instead of code edits.

 ## Pending review

 This reference inference idea is flawless in my head, but I'm just a programming enthusiast, and I don't know what I don't know, so I'd love any feedback and questions.

-## Conclusion

-Airy will automatically copy variables in some places, so it'll be less explicit than Rust, but it'll use references according to the same rules, so it'll be just as safe and correct, with nearly the same performance as well, which is a great foundation for a high-level Rust-like language.